 - Open to sibling groups

-We need families who can foster:
+We also need foster families who can accept placements of:

 - School-aged sibling groups of two or more